-According to experts, the Internet will face a serious problem in near future.
-Internet Protocol Version 4 (IPv4) is the native protocol of the Internet at the moment.
-As you have seen in the examples, IPv4 addresses are 32 bits wide, so they are able to address 2^{32} hosts all around the world.
-As Internet is growing repidly, no more free IPv4 addresses will be available in near future (An estimate is 2012).
-Several solutions have been proposed for solving this problem.
-Switching to a new protocol that does not have IPv4 problems is one of them.
-Version 6 of the Internet Protocol has been designed to fulfill Internet demand for a bigger address space, although it's not the only advantage of IPv6.
-It offers some features which make it more secure and also more suitable for mobility.
+The Internet will face a serious problem in near future.
+Internet Protocol Version 4 (IPv4) is the main native protocol of the Internet at the moment.
+As you have seen in the examples, IPv4 addresses are 32 bits wide, so they are able to address 232 hosts all around the world.
+As Internet is growing repidly, no more free IPv4 addresses will be available in near future (an estimate is 2012).
+Version 6 of the Internet Protocol has been designed to provide a bigger address space, although it's not the only advantage of IPv6.

-IPv6 offers a huge address space by employing 128 bits addresses which means 667×10^{21} addresses for each square meter of the earth or 5 x 10^{28} addresses for each of people alive today.
+IPv6 offers a huge address space by employing 128 bits addresses which means $667x10^{21}$ addresses for each square meter of the earth or 5 x 10^{28} addresses for each person alive today.
 With this amount of addresses, there is no need to use troublesome techniques like NAT.
-IPv6 is not widely deployed but there are some sites, like ipv6.google.com, which have that enabled.
+IPv6 is not widely deployed but there are some sites, like ipv6.google.com, which have it enabled.
+Now that IPv4 addresses are becoming scarce, IPv6 is expected to grow quickly.